Joao Felix tests positive for coronavirus

 Joao Felix marked his return to the starting line-up against Valencia on January 24 by scoring his first goal in almost two months and setting up another, leading Atletico from a goal down to a 3-1 victory.

-The 21-year-old has been left out of the first XI eight times in LaLiga this season and Atletico have won all those matches.
+The 21 year-old has been left out of the first XI eight times in LaLiga this season and Atletico has won all those matches.

 However, when Joao Felix starts they average two more shots (12.1 to 10.0) and their goals-per-game ratio improves from 1.9 to 2.3.